mediafactory/DeuSu/README.md

 **Note 29-Jan-2016: Due to a bug in the Indy library "searchservernew" won't work correctly on Linux at the moment!
 I haven't found a fix or workaround for this yet.**

+**Note 31-Jan-2016: I have implemented a (temporary?) fix to Indy that fixes the above-mentioned bug.
+We will have to see if Indy applies that bugfix or if they find a different way to fix it.**

 As of 12-Jul-2014 the master branch will compile with FreePascal on Linux.
 I have tested it a bit and it at least *seems* to work.
 That of course does *not* mean that it is bug-free. :)